hanxiaomax/Learncpp_CN/docs/5-5-Comma-and-conditional-operators.md

 }
 ```

-COPY

 Most programmers do not use the comma operator at all, with the single exception of inside _for loops_, where its use is fairly common.
-We discuss for loops in future lesson [7.9 -- For statements](https://www.learncpp.com/cpp-tutorial/for-statements/).
+We discuss for loops in future lesson [[7.9 -- For statements|7.9 - for 语句]].

 !!! success "最佳实践"

 	Avoid using the comma operator, except within _for loops_.

-## Comma as a separator
+## 逗号作为分隔符

 In C++, the comma symbol is often used as a separator, and these uses do not invoke the comma operator.
 Some examples of separator commas: